HVML/PurC-Midnight-Commander/README.md

 ## Introduction

-PurC Midnight Commander (abbreviated as `PurcMC`) is a HVML renderer for development and debugging.
+PurC Midnight Commander (abbreviated as `PurcMC`) is an HVML renderer for development and debugging.
 It runs in a terminal or console like its ancestor:
 GNU [Midnight Commander].